 Liveable, accessible, sustainable and biophilic: which to choose?

 The article covers many of the well known facts in this field of research, and addresses the different design approaches and terminology.
-The concept of “sustainable ageing” is discussed in terms of well-being, economic inclusion and the living environment.
-After examining all the different approaches the authors conclude:
+“Sustainable ageing” is discussed in terms of well-being, economic inclusion and the living environment.

 A graphic showing a Venn diagram with sustainable ageing in the centre.
 It is overlapped by social, environmental and economic sustainability.

-The title of the article is, “Aging, Living Environment, and Sustainability: What Should be Taken into Account? it is a well considered discussion that draws together the many approaches to designing for a diverse population.
+The article is titled, “Aging, Living Environment, and Sustainability: What Should be Taken into Account?“.
+A well-considered discussion that draws together the many approaches to designing for a diverse population.

 Graphic showing the links between environmental, social and econocmic sustainability to create a suitable living environment for older people.